-For the Ye Decem
+Year E Decem

+2015 2016

-2015 RMB 2016 RMB
+RMB RMB

 Balance as of January 1

-Capital contribution 5,000
+Capital contribution - 5,000

-Comprehensive loss (82)
+Comprehensive loss - (82)

-Accretion of redeemable noncontrolling interest 164
+Accretion of redeemable noncontrolling interest - 164

 Balance as of December 31 5,082

 In October of 2016, a third party investor acquired 15% of the equity interest of the Company's wholly owned PRC subsidiary at a consideration of RMB5,000.
 The newly issued shares could be redeemed by the non-controlling shareholder from the redemption start date (i.e. three years from the closing of the financing), the redemption value is equal to RMB5,000 plus 10% of interest and 15% of the net profit attributable to the PRC subsidiary if any for the period beginning October of 2016 to the date of redemption.
 The redeemable non-controlling interest was recorded outside of permanent equity on the consolidated balance sheet and initially recorded at the carrying value of RMB5,000.
-The redeemable non-controlling interest is carried at the higher of (1) the initial carrying amount, increased or decreased for the redeemable non-controlling interest's share of net income or loss or (2) the expected redemption value.
+The redeemable non-controlling interest's share of net income or loss or (2) the expected redemption value.